Fur0rem/StreamGraphAnalysis/README.md

 Clone the repository, and then run make libSGA to compile the library.
 You will have a libSGA.a file in the bin/ directory, which you can link to your project to use the library.
 There is a header StreamGraphAnalysis.h in the main directory that you can include in your project to use the library.

-You can find examples of how to use the library in the examples/ directory, how to format your files in the data/ directory and the documentation of the library in the docs/ directory.
+You can find examples of how to use the library in the examples/ directory.
-TODO: explanation of a code sample
+You can find the documentation in the docs/ directory, which is generated using Doxygen, which you can generate using the make docs -B command.
+You can find utility programs in the utilities/ directory, which you can compile using the make utilities -B command.

 Data format
 -----------

 You have two ways to format your data, either in the external format or in the internal format.
 The external format is easier to write for you, but the internal format is more efficient to read for the program.
-So it's recommended to write your data in the external format, and then convert it to the internal format using the InternalFormat_from_External_str function, and save that for future use.
+So it's recommended to write your data in the external format, and then convert it to the internal format using the  function, and save that for future use.
+You can use the utilities/bin/external_to_internal program to convert your data from the external format to the internal format.

 External format :
 ```
 SGA External Format <version>

+Any text between the version and the [General] section will be ignored, and can be used for comments or metadata

 [General]
 Lifespan=(<start>, <end>)